Corniel/ivory-net/README.md

 ## Model binding
-When the `SoapModelBinderProvider` has been registered, the model binding works when the parameter arguments are decorated with `FromSoapEnvelope`, `FromSoapHeader`, and `FromSoapBody`.
+When the `SoapModelBinderProvider` has been registered, the model binding works when the parameter arguments are decorated with `FromSoapEnvelope`, `FromSoapHeader`, or `FromSoapBody`.
 The types of the parameters should be decorated with  the `Serializable` attribute.

-An alternative is to use `CDocument` (only supported for the envelope) and `XContainer` (to support multiple header or body nodes), and `XElement` to retrieve exactly one header or body node.
+An alternative is to use `XDocument` (only supported for the envelope) and `XContainer` (to support multiple header or body nodes), and `XElement` to retrieve exactly one header or body node.